Looter shooter: Extraction shooter

 Extraction shooters are a subgenre of this type of game that blend first or third-person shooter action with strategic missions where players must retrieve valuable items while facing both other players and environmental hazards.
-A player begins in a map's starting point, and must scavenge for better gear while other players are doing the same.
+A player begins in a map's starting point and must scavenge for better gear while other players are doing the same.
 Enemies patrol the map also, sometimes in areas where the most valuable loot can be found, acting as obstacles and noise makers (alerting players to each other from the noise of combat).
 Players can get loot by exploring the map, and eliminating other players.
 Players can receive quests or tasks to perform to get loot and other rewards.
 In order to keep any acquired gear, the player must successfully extract from the map.
 Death means the player loses any gear they've gathered and any gear they brought into the map.
-Examples of this include Escape from Tarkov, Hunt: Showdown, Helldivers 2, and Delta Force.
-Some shooters that don't fall strictly into this genre but feature it as a game mode include the upcoming battle royale Off The Grid, Tom Clancy's Ghost Recon: Wildlands, DMZ Mode from Call Of Duty, and The Division 2.
+Examples of this include Escape from Tarkov, ARC Raiders, Hunt: Showdown, Arena Breakout: Infinite, and Delta Force.
+Some shooters that don't fall strictly into this genre but feature it as a game mode include the upcoming Off the Grid, the already released DMZ Mode from Call Of Duty: Warzone, and The Division 2.